fedluk70/course-template-/README.md

 # About the project
-when I started this project
+I started this project 13 November 2021